hmog-dataset/hmog/README.md

 > Qing Yang, Ge Peng, David T. Nguyen, Xin Qi, Gang Zhou, Zdeňka Sitová, Paolo Gasti, and Kiran S. Balagani. **A Multimodal Data Set for Evaluating Continuous Authentication Performance in Smartphones**.
 In Proceedings of the 12th ACM Conference on Embedded Network Sensor Systems (SenSys '14).
 ACM, New York, NY, USA, 358-359.
 DOI: [10.1145/2668332.2668366](https://doi.org/10.1145/2668332.2668366)

 Readers can also check our research work `HMOG: New Behavioral Biometric Features for Continuous Authentication of Smartphone Users`.
 > Zdeňka Sitová, Jaroslav Šeděnka, Qing Yang, Ge Peng, Gang Zhou, Paolo Gasti, Kiran S. Balagani. **HMOG: New Behavioral Biometric Features for Continuous Authentication of Smartphone Users**.
-In IEEE Transactions on Information Forensics and Security, vol.PP, no.99, pp.1-1.
+In IEEE Transactions on Information Forensics and Security, vol.11, no.5, pp.877-892, May 2016.
 DOI: [10.1109/TIFS.2015.2506542](https://doi.org/10.1109/TIFS.2015.2506542)

 ## Files
 The dataset can be downloaded from the following link.
 You agree to the [Terms of Use for H-MOG Dataset](#terms-of-use-for-h-mog-dataset) to download and use the files.